-App Autoscaler is a Marketplace service that scales apps in your environment based on app performance metrics or a schedule.
+App Autoscaler is a VMware Tanzu Application Service for VMs (TAS for VMs) Marketplace service that scales apps in your environment based on app performance metrics or a schedule.
 This controls the cost of running apps while maintaining app performance.

-For example, you can configure App Autoscaler to scale down the number of instances for an app over the weekend.
-You can also configure App Autoscaler to scale up the number of instances for an app when the value of the CPU Usage metric increases above a custom threshold.
+For example, you might configure App Autoscaler to scale down the number of instances for an app over the weekend.
+You can configure App Autoscaler to scale up the number of instances for an app when the value of the CPU Usage metric increases above a custom threshold.

-This section describes how App Autoscaler decides when to scale an app up or down.
+This section describes how the app Autoscaler decides when to scale an app up or down.

 It also provides information about the custom metrics, comparison metrics, and default metrics that you can use when you create scaling rules for an app in App Autoscaler.

-To make a scaling decision, App Autoscaler averages the values of a given metric for the most recent 120 seconds.
+To make a scaling decision, App Autoscaler averages the values of a metric for the most recent 120-seconds.

 The following diagram provides an example of how App Autoscaler makes scaling decisions:

-If the average value for HTTP latency over a 120 second window is below the maximum threshold of 200 milliseconds and above the minimum threshold of 80 milliseconds, App Autoscaler maintains the same number of instances for the app.
+If the average value for HTTP latency over a 120-second window falls below the maximum threshold of 200-milliseconds or the minimum threshold of 80-milliseconds, App Autoscaler maintains the same number of instances for the app.

-You can also set a maximum and minimum number of instances.
-For example, if an app exceeds the maximum threshold of a given metric, but the number of instances is already at the maximum number of allowed instances, App Autoscaler does not scale up the app.
+You can set a maximum and minimum number of instances.
+For example, if an app exceeds the maximum threshold of selected metric, but the number of instances is already at the maximum number of instances, App Autoscaler does not scale up the app.

-App Autoscaler includes several default metrics for which you can create scaling rules.
+App Autoscaler includes several default metrics for which you might create scaling rules.

-Note: VMware recommends that you define custom metrics for scaling rules instead of using the default metrics.
-Custom metrics allow you to more accurately monitor the performance of your apps based on your environment.
+<VMware recommends that you define custom metrics for scaling rules instead of using the default metrics.
+You can use Custom metrics to accurately monitor the performance of your apps based on your environment.

 The following table lists the default metrics for App Autoscaler: